asripanj/fend/projects/Capstone/README.md

-# Weather-Journal App Project
+# Capstone

 ## Overview
 This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.

-## Instructions
-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.

-## Extras
-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.
+This will be a travel app where you can include date and location you want to visit.
+This will then return an image, and the expected weather for the location.
+The added functionality to this project is that it displays the end date of the trip.